Inkybro/fpx_challenge/README.md

    Change the method (not the test) so that the test will pass.

-8. If you'd really like to wow us, add an API token field to User, and require token_auth for JSON and XML requests.
+8. Add an API token field to User, and require token_auth for JSON and XML requests.

 Ruby on Rails